pln-fing-udelar/Mask-Align/README.md

 ### Generate the final merged CSV file

-Finally, run these commands to generate the `newsqa-es.csv` file, a new version of `newsqa_filtered.csv` which has the columns with the answers in spanish.
+Finally, run these commands to generate the `newsqa-es.csv` file, a new version of `newsqa_filtered.csv` which has the columns with the answers in Spanish.

 ```bash
 sed -i '1ianswer_index_esp' output-indexes.txt